 Kanni holds a Bachelor of Arts degree (in Economics) from Bryn Mawr College, Pennsylvania, and a Masters in Public Administration (MPA) from Princeton University.

-She is an avid sports fan, and was awarded Varsity colours in field hockey and badminton.
+She is an avid sports fan, and was awarded varsity colors in field hockey and badminton.
 She is married with two children.